i2group/analyze/documentation/developer_essentials_deploying.md

 IBM i2 Analyze Developer Essentials has a longer and more specific set of requirements than the platform itself.
 Before you begin, you must have access to all of the following software:

 -   IBM Installation Manager 1.8
--   IBM i2 Analyze 4.0.0
+-   IBM i2 Analyze 4.1.0
 -   IBM DB2® 10.5 Express® Edition (or Express-C Edition)
 -   Web Server Plug-ins for IBM WebSphere® Application Server 8.5.5
 -   IBM HTTP Server 8.5
--   Eclipse Luna (Eclipse IDE for Java™ EE Developers)
+-   Eclipse Mars (Eclipse IDE for Java™ EE Developers)

 About this task
 ---------------